BigDataBrain/mindmesh-labs-portfolio/README.md

 # MindMesh Labs Portfolio

 A full-featured portfolio platform for developers to showcase their work and capture leads.
-This version is integrated with Supabase for a persistent backend database and authentication.
+This version is integrated with Supabase for a persistent backend and Google Gemini for AI-powered features.

 ## Features

 - **Supabase Backend:** All data is stored in a central, persistent PostgreSQL database.
 - **Secure Authentication:** User login is handled by Supabase Auth.
+- **AI-Powered Q&A:** Visitors can ask questions about your projects and get answers from a Gemini-powered AI bot.
 - **Public Portfolio:** Showcase projects with descriptions, tech stacks, and complexity ratings, fetched live from the database.
 - **Admin Dashboard:** A secure area to manage projects, view captured leads, and update site settings.
 - **Lead Capture:** Forms to capture contact information from potential clients, saved directly to your database.